vcuspinera/DSCI_532_Group_208_Job/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Introduction
+For our 532 - Visualization II project, we are commited to creating a friendly and respectful environment to share our ideas and work in the depevolpment of an interactive app.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as